BEGINNER SURF DESTINATIONS

 - Basic food choices in the north of Portugal (more choice towards the Algarve region).

 A charming fishing village just north of Puerto Vallarta; it’s one of the most beautiful Mexican towns we have ever visited.
 We actually lived there for 10 months whilst we researched its possibility as a new surf camp for Swell.
-The food and ambiance in Sayulita is wonderful.
+The food and ambience in Sayulita is wonderful.
 In the end, we left because of its rather inconsistent surf, but when there are some waves it’s great fun.

 Pros: